davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 Most folks start at the southern terminus in Georgia and work their way up to Maine (aka Northbounders or NOBOs), but alternatively it can also be hiked southbound (aka SOBOs) and even as a "flip-flip", where hikers start somewhere in the middle, hike to a terminus, and then "flip" back to the middle and hike to the opposite terminus.
 I chose this latter method mostly to avoid the crowds in general - what they call "bubbles" of hikers on the trail.
 Avoiding these bubbles would also mean likely avoiding norovirus outbreaks which occur in heavily-used areas of the trail.

 Folks who complete the entire AT in one year are called "thru-hikers".
 Unfortunately it turns out I don't have what it takes to be a thru-hiker.
-But I successfully hiked from Harper's Ferry, West Virginia, to Baxter State Park, Maine - as distance of over 1000 miles, and just over half the trail.
-(Harper's Ferry is at roughly mile 1025, and Katahdin is roughly at mile 2190, which means I hiked 1165 miles.. not too shabby!)
+But I successfully hiked from Harper's Ferry, West Virginia, to Baxter State Park, Maine - **a distance of over 1100 miles**, and just over half the trail.
+(Harper's Ferry is at roughly mile 1025, and Katahdin is roughly at mile 2190, which means I hiked 1165 miles.. not too shabby!).
+I started on April 7 and summitted Katahdin on September 19 - with a month off in between, and lots of "zero mile" days.

 My trail name started as Kierkegaard - my favorite philosopher - but was too obscure for most folks, so I soon evolved it into simply "Philosopher".
 Somewhat apt since my undergrad degree is in Philosophy!

 ## Local philosopher hikes ten states with two feet, ten toes

-I walked through a total of 10 US states on my hike, many of which I was visiting for the first time.
+I walked through a total of **10 US states** on my hike, many of which I was visiting for the first time.

 It turns out that when you walk through these states in slow motion rather than flying over them or driving through them, you tend to remember them better.
 To evidence that, I correctly wrote out the following state headings in order!

-Here's some things that stand out from these states as I write this now - and of course you can see preference for recency, as the northermost states are still freshest in my memory.
+Here's some things that stand out from these states as I write this now.
+And of course you can see preference for recency, as the northermost states are still freshest in my memory.

 ### West Virginia
 In early April I took a few days to enjoy spring in Washington DC, then conveniently hopped on a train to Harper's Ferry, West Virginia, which is the unofficial midpoint of the AT.
 Midday I registered my hike at the Appalachian Trail Conservancy Office there and chatted with the super friendly folks before starting my hike mid-afternoon.